17 Essentials to Pack for Your Botanical Garden Visit When You’re Travelling Light

 Wear comfortable walking shoes with closed toes

-You don’t want to wear flip flops or open-toed sandals.
+You don’t want to wear flip-flops or open-toed sandals.
 Grounds in botanical gardens can be naturally uneven, so leave the heels at home and opt for comfortable walking shoes that support your arch and allow for flexible movement.
 Wooden clogs are also a hazard in a botanical garden due to the uneven ground so leave them at home.
 Waterproof shoes are beneficial since puddles abound in most botanical gardens both from rain and from the drip irrigation and sprinkler systems.
-Some great options are

 Pack a sun hat and sunglasses